prernabhojwani/Future-Sales-Prediction/README.md

 ![](screenshots/4.PNG)

-Give your AutoAI experiment a Name and optional Description, connect the Watson Machine Learning Service instance created earlier, leave the Compute Configuration as default and click 'Create'.
+Give your AutoAI experiment a name and an optional description, connect the Watson Machine Learning Service instance created earlier, leave the Compute Configuration as default and click 'Create'.

 ![](screenshots/5.PNG)